“Now, isn’t this wonderful?” Chaos asks with an old-fashioned pat on the lap.

 “What the heck is going on here?!” the zern toots out telepathically.

 “Don’t worry.
 This happens from time to time,” Passerby Minion says with a stretch.
 “Just… not with this many people dying, usually.”

-The zern gives a deflated trumpet from her trunk as Taco Minion clears his throat.
+The zern gives a deflated trump as Taco Minion reads the room, smiles, and then clears his throat.
 “Gee, some tacos would sure hit the spot at a time like this!”